silverstee1/SD2SP2-Pro/README.md

 The outside PCB must be ordered in 2.0mm thickness.

-I recommened https://jlcpcb.com for PCB production.
+I recommend https://jlcpcb.com for PCB production.

 ***Occasionally when receiving the pcb's from JLCPCB the outside pcb may have a bump/not flush cut near the SP1 side when it was cut at the fab and might require sanding to smooth it out for a better fit.***